 Baseline: A baseline is a point that signifies deliverability of any project.
 It is a milestone or a point that can calculate what changes are to be made in the project.

-Business Metadata: The data of knowledge composed for the users, which help them understand the data warehouse.
+Business Metadata: The data of knowledge composed for the users, which helps them understand the data warehouse.
 It concentrates on what data warehouse consists of, data source, data relevance, etc…

-Business Intelligence: The objective of Business Intelligence is to provide data related to business operations.
-This helps in making right decision at the right moment.
+Business Intelligence: The objective of Business Intelligence is to provide data related to business operations which helps in making right decision at the right moment.

-Backend Tools: It is a software that helps in the extraction process, typically resident on both the client and the server, that assists in the production data extract process.
+Backend Tool: It is a software that helps in the extraction process, typically resident on both the client and the server, that assists in the production data extract process.

-Case tools: A complete set of application development tools and CASE (Computer-Aided Systems Engineering) that helps in the development of software.
+Case tools: A complete set of application development tools and CASE (Computer-Aided Systems Engineering) that help in the development of software.